Listen to this blog

 With time there have been newer technologies that are aimed at speeding up processes and customer demands have kept up with this pace, leading to expectations of higher quality software /applications in shorter timeframes.
-Customers are spoiled for choices and hence are unwilling to settle for anything less, making it critical for companies to adapt and improve and deliver high quality solutions faster in order to maintain an edge.
-As a leading QA company we understand the need to maintain a fine balance between top quality and speedy release of software – no compromises on either side.
+Customers are spoiled for choices and hence are unwilling to settle for anything less, making it critical for companies to adapt and improve and deliver high-quality solutions faster in order to maintain an edge.
+As a leading QA company we understand the need to maintain a fine balance between top quality and speedy release of the software – no compromises on either side.

 Keeping Track Across the Development Lifecycle

 Traceability is necessary for tracking the development lifecycle and to achieve regulatory compliance – helps to make faster and better decisions.
 The correct tools would ensure that QA advisors / experts would be able to manage the development feature backlog and to run automated tests.
-Using several tools can often be beyond the expertise of product owners, and hence can be a cumbersome and time consuming process.
-As experts we understand and are able to use a consolidated tool to improve both efficiency and accuracy of testing, while ensuring a high quality product with a timely release.
+Using several tools can often be beyond the expertise of product owners, and hence can be a cumbersome and time-consuming process.
+As experts, we understand and are able to use a consolidated tool to improve both efficiency and accuracy of testing, while ensuring a high-quality product with a timely release.

-It is not feasible or required to test every aspect before a release, but in order to be confident of quality testers must focus on the areas of the code where the most important changes were made.
-As experts we understand the importance of learning from the product owner’s perspective, and our team completely understands which portions of the product will have new or updated code – this helps to prioritize tests.
+It is not feasible or required to test every aspect before a release, but in order to be confident of the quality, testers must focus on the areas of the code where the most important changes were made.
+As experts, we understand the importance of learning from the product owner’s perspective, and our team completely understands which portions of the product will have new or updated code – this helps to prioritize tests.
 It makes sense to base the release criteria on newly added code.

 Making Data Usage the Focus for Fixing Bugs

 Removing bugs is one of the prime aspects of testing and achieving top quality, but it is important for testers to focus their efforts on bugs depending on usage data.
-This means analyzing which part of the application is used most and sort out those issues first.
+This means analyzing which part of the application is used most and sorting out those issues first.
 However, this does not mean ignoring the rarely used portions, since they too could have bugs that could eventually create usage issues and lower the performance of the application.